NORTHERN CACTUS WOOD-BORER BEE

-Cockerell discovered several new species, among them the singular Tetraloniella Wilmattae long-horned bee.
-One of her discoveries was the cactus wood-borer shown here: she stumbled on an unusual male bee in Port Isabel, located in the Lower Rio Grande Valley about 80 miles from where the National Butterfly Center now lies.
+Cockerell discovered several new species, among them the singular Eucera Wilmattae long-horned bee.
+One of her discoveries was the cactus wood-borer Lithurgopsis littoralis shown here: she stumbled on an unusual male bee in Port Isabel, located in the Lower Rio Grande Valley about 80 miles from where the National Butterfly Center now lies.

 Wilmatte Cockerell’s journal begins with a rapt description of prickly pear cactus and the many-colored prickly poppies that filled the landscape along the Lower Rio Grande Valley in March 1917.
 More than 100 years later, these plants still adorn spring landscapes in southmost Texas.
 In March and April of 2019 at the National Butterfly Center, the littoral cactus wood-borer bee stationed itself almost exclusively on prickly poppies and prickly pear.

 In late March 2019, male Lithurgopsis littoralis bees began appearing in conspicuous numbers on pink prickly poppies (Argemone sanguinea) and golden prickly poppies (Argemone aenae) at various sites of the Lower Rio Grande Valley proximate to Mission, Texas.